 - Keep gas meters free of debris, snow, ice, vegetation and other obstructions.

-- Call 811 or the local utility locating service at least two days before you plan to dig.
+- Call 811 or the local utility locating service at least three days before you plan to dig.